 The University's close relationships with iwi include formal Memoranda of Understanding with both iwi and Māori health provider groups.
 These relationships help to develop curriculum content specific to Māori health, and to provide opportunities for students to learn about this curriculum within Māori community contexts and in Māori-led healthcare organisations.

-Māori workforce development and the mirror on society
+Māori workforce development

 The University is committed to significantly growing the Māori health workforce in New Zealand, establishing the Māori Health Workforce Development Unit to support pathways from secondary school to professional programmes, including medicine.
 An initial goal of reaching parity between the MB ChB cohort and national demographics is now consistent, and increasing numbers of Māori doctors graduate each year.